Anh-Khoa-PC/spotflow-documentation/api/intro.md

 Spotflow API is designed to be <span style={{color: "red"}}>`RESTful`</span>, utilizing familiar resource structures for most interactions.
 However, there might be a few exceptions from the strict REST principles for specific functionalities.
 These exceptions will be clearly documented within the API reference.
 This means you can expect:

-- **Predictable Resource-Oriented URLs**: URLs are designed to be clear and intuitive, reflecting the resources you're interacting with (e.g /collections, /users).
+- **Predictable Resource-Oriented URLs**: URLs are designed to be clear and intuitive, reflecting the resources you're interacting with (e.g., /payments, /plans).
 - **Form-Encoded Request Bodies**: Data sent to the API uses a simple, well-understood format called form-encoded data.
 - **JSON-Encoded Responses**: Our API returns data in JSON response format, providing structured and easy-to-parse data.
 - **Standard HTTP Methods and Response Codes**: Our API utilizes standard HTTP verbs for different actions like GET for retrieving data, POST for creating new resources, PUT for updating existing ones and DEL for trashing existing ones.
 It also returns standard HTTP response codes to indicate success or failure (e.g., 200 for success, 400 for bad request).